kimdesok/DeepPATH/README.md

 ![image](https://user-images.githubusercontent.com/64822593/155290161-1e464b34-5396-4032-afb6-c785e02278ba.png)

+## Aim 3.
-## A proposal to provide a commercial SaaS on the cloud focusing on data QC and MLOps
+### To provide a commercial SaaS on the cloud focusing on data QC and MLOps

 1) The surgery/oncology lab sends the patient specimens for a slide preparation lab.
 2) The slide preparation lab prepares the slides and scan them to generate WSI images.